ctbarna/npmap.js/API.md

 ### L.npmap.overviewControl(config: object)

 Create a map control that provides context for the currently-visible area of the map.
+Adapted from the [Leaflet-MiniMap](https://github.com/Norkart/Leaflet-MiniMap) plugin.

 *Arguments:*

-The first, and only, argument is required, and must be a config object with the following property:
+The first, and only, argument is required, and must be a config object with the following properties:

+- (Optional) `autoToggleDisplay` (Boolean): Should the overview hide automatically if the parent map bounds does not fit within the bounds of the overview map?
+Defaults to `false`.
+- (Optional) `height` (Number): The height of the overview map.
+Defaults to 150 pixels.
 - (Required) `layer` (String|Object): A layer config object that you would like to add to the map.
 Can either be a layer preset string or a layer config object.
+- (Optional) `toggleDisplay` (Boolean): Should the overview map be togglable?
+Defaults to `true`.
+- (Optional) `width` (Number): The width of the overview map.
+Defaults to 150 pixels.
+- (Optional) `zoomLevelFixed` (Number): Overrides `zoomLevelOffset`, sets the map to a fixed zoom level.
+- (Optional) `zoomLevelOffset` (Number): A positive or negative number that configures the overview map to a zoom level relative to the zoom level of the main map.

 You can also (optionally) provide any of the options supported by [`L.Control`](http://leafletjs.com/reference.html#control).